Average Real Estate Agent Income in California

 - And your understanding of your local market and/or niche

-That said, a recent survey found that the average beginning real estate agent in California earns approximately $53,000, which rises to over $200,000 between years four and ten of their career.
+That said, the average beginning real estate agent in California earns approximately $59,200-$98,700, which rises between years four and ten of their career, according to ZipRecruiter.

 Gain insights on how to start your real estate career and maximize your income and job satisfaction